 2016: Chief Eric Jolliffe, York Regional Police officers and community members including York Pride Fest and PFLAG volunteers raise the Rainbow Flag at York Regional Police HQ.

-On June 1 at 10 a.m., York Regional Police will host their official Pride flag-raising ceremony at their headquarters in Aurora.
+On June 1 at 10 a.m., the LGBTQ Internal Support Network of York Regional Police will host their annual Pride launch event at their headquarters in Aurora.

-Please join York Regional Police officers, including members of their LGBTQ Internal Support Network, along with representatives from York Pride Fest, PFLAG and other local LGBT organizations, as we celebrate at the first event of York Region's 16th Pride Week Festival.
+Please join York Regional Police officers and civilian members of staff, along with representatives from York Pride Fest and other local LGBT organizations, as we celebrate at the first event of York Region's 17th Pride Week Festival.

-The flag-raising ceremony will be preceded by brief formalities where Chief Eric Jolliffe will bring greetings on behalf of YRP.
+The flag-raising ceremony will be preceded by brief formalities and followed by light refreshments, including rainbow cookies.
 During the event, York Regional Police will also unveil their 2016 Pride Vehicle.